KetoneSvejak/SantanderDeveloperCodingTest/README.md

 # How to Run
-- .NET 7.0 is a prerequisite.
-- Build and run like a minimal ASP.NET Core WebAPI project.
+Open in Visual Studio, build and run like a typical ASP.NET Core WebAPI project.

 # Assumptions
 1. Even though HackerNews API returns Cache-Control: no-cache header, the requirements implicitly allow the API to return stale results from cache, and then update the cache.